RudhraBharathy/ATMcardValidator/README.md

 # ATM card Validator

-This is used to Validate your ATM card number.
+This is application is used to Validate your ATM card number.

 This is card validation can be done only for 16 digits ATM card number that is used in India.